On an extension of the universal monodromy representation for $\mathbb{P}^1\backslash\{0,1,\infty\}$: Application: proving the analytic continuation and functional equation of

 This complex iterated integral turns out to coincide under the change of variables $x=-\log t$ with the fractional integral as defined by {\sc Riemann} and {\sc Liouville}; for which the {\em additive iterativity} property

-holds for those $w$ for which all relevant integrals converge. ($w$ should have $\Re w>k+1$ and $\Re (s-w) >k+1.$) Although this much is classical, the iterated integral perspective lends itself to powerful generalization, gives the structure of {\sc Hopf} algebra on a suitable algebra of formal power series expressions in non-commuting variables (see \cite{Joyner:H}), and has various interesting number theoretic consequences (see \cite{Joyner:ii}), among them the non-classical {\em multiplicative iterativity} property
+holds for those $w$ for which all relevant integrals converge. ($w$ should have $\Re w>k+1$ and $\Re (s-w) >k+1.$) Although this much is classical, the iterated integral perspective lends itself to powerful generalization and has various number theoretic consequences (see \cite{Joyner:ii}), among them the non-classical {\em multiplicative iterativity} property

 for positive integer $k$.

 Each of these respective iterativity properties gives rise to an infinite family of integral expressions for the {\sc Riemann} zeta function $\zeta(s)$: